nurulashraf/nurulashraf/README.md

----

-# 👋 Hello, World!
-I'm Nurul Ashraf!
+👋 **Hello, World!
+I’m Nurul Ashraf!**

-### 🎯 **Blending Data & Design to Solve Real-World Problems**
+🎯 **Merging Data, Design, and Technology to Solve Real-World Problems**

-I’m an IT student based in Kuala Lumpur with a passion for combining **user-focused design** and **data-driven insights**.
-Whether it’s creating intuitive systems, analysing complex datasets, or turning ideas into impactful solutions, I’m always exploring new ways to make technology work for people.

-With experience in sales, market analysis, and systems design, I’m developing a unique skill set that bridges **UX research** and **data science**.
-My mission is to craft solutions that are not only functional but also meaningful and engaging.

----
+I’m an IT student based in Kuala Lumpur, passionate about crafting solutions that are functional, meaningful, and user-friendly.
+From analysing complex datasets to designing intuitive systems, I thrive at the intersection of data and user-focused design.

-### 🛠️ **What I Do**
+🛠️ **What I Bring to the Table**

-- **Tech Stack:** Proficient in Python, AI fundamentals, cloud computing, and system analysis.
+- **Tech-Savvy**: Proficient in Python, AI basics, cloud computing, and system analysis.
-- **Data Enthusiast:** Passionate about data visualisation, finding insights, and solving problems through numbers.
-- **Design Lover:** Aiming to make user experiences as delightful as they are effective.
-- **Learning Every Day:** Currently diving into **Artificial Intelligence**, **Cloud Computing**, and **Entrepreneurship**.
+- **Data Enthusiast**: Obsessed with uncovering insights and visualising data to solve problems.
+- **Design-Focused**: Striving to create seamless and delightful user experiences.
+- **Lifelong Learner**: Currently exploring Artificial Intelligence, Cloud Computing, and Entrepreneurship.

-Let’s connect if you’re looking for someone who merges data analysis with user-centered design to create powerful solutions.
-I’d love to collaborate and grow together!
+If you’re looking for someone who combines data analysis with creative design to build impactful solutions, let’s connect!

----